By Nicole Wilson•

 Consider pulling sofas and armchairs away from any radiators so that your room can feel the benefit, rather than the back of your furniture.

 An open flue can create draughts through your room that bring the temperature down dramatically.
 A chimney balloon is an inflatable gadget that can stop the cold air from getting in.
 Or you could opt for a Chimney Sheep, which is a thick pad of wool attached to a handle.
-Either of these can help to plug the gap when your fireplace isn’t in use, and will save you around £15 a year.
+Either of these can help to plug the gap when your fireplace isn’t in use, and could save you around £18 a year.
 (Don’t worry about Father Christmas, he’ll find another way in.)

 So there you have it, 5 low cost ways to winter-proof your home.

 Insulating film for windows